 “While you’re at Sam’s Club, [consult] the Member’s Mark seasoning catalog,” said Elena Jones, founder at FinanceJar.
 “You’ll eventually end up with more seasonings for less cash than you would if you bought them at your neighborhood supermarket.”

 “One item that is always in my Sams Club shopping cart is the Member’s Mark 15 pack of Super Premium Paper Towels,” said Steven Frankel, a budget expert at Dealperx.
 “Not only do they absorb just like the more expensive brands (over 50,000 5 star reviews agree with me), they are over 50% cheaper than leading brands like Bounty.
-At the time of writing, The Member’s Mark 15 pack came out to less than a penny a sheet, while a comparable pack of Bounty at Walmart came out to almost 2 cents a sheet.”
+At the time of writing, The Member’s Mark 150 pack came out to 2 cents.”

 “When comparing prices on trash bags from multiple companies, I found a big difference in price between the brands,” Frankel said.
-“A 200 pack of Glad ForceFlex bags at Target came out to $0.16/bag, while the 120 Pack of Target Up&Up brand bags came out to $0.13/bag, and the Sam’s Club Member’s Mark 200 pack of the same sized bags were only $0.10/bag!”
+“A 100 pack of Glad ForceFlex 13-gallon bags at Target costs $25, and the Sam’s Club Member’s Mark 200 pack of the same sized bags were only $17.49!”

 More From GOBankingRates